alexthelion335/ua_3d4e_keychain/README.md

 The design should be fairly straightforward to print, although the model will import to slicers standing up, it is recommended to print it laying down, with the flat side down.

+*Disclaimer: I do not claim to own the rights to the 3D4E logo, and this is being shared for purely non-commercial purposes*

 ## Print Settings
 Printer brand:
 Creality